QUESTIONS AND ANSWERS

 its location within a small, secure and exclusive residential estate

 the unique design of the house, including for example its abundance of storage space (shelves, cupboards and drawers … everywhere), and

 it being situated in the unique and vibrant Whitsundays region

-The property is available for private sale with enquiries being handled directly by the owner.
+The property shall be sold privately with enquiries being handled directly by the owner.

 If you like what you see on this web site, and the property falls within your price-range, then you are most welcome to come and see the place for yourself.
 Please email me providing details regarding your availability (i.e. preferred dates/times) and your contact details, and I'll promptly respond.

-Assuming you subsequently wish to proceed, a copy of the sales contract can be made available upon request.
-If you are comfortable with it's terms & conditions then a deposit can then be transferred to my solicitor, together with signed copies of the contract.
+Assuming you subsequently wish to proceed, a copy of the sales contract will be provided.
+If you are comfortable with it's terms & conditions then a deposit payment is provided to my solicitor, together with signed copies of the contract.
 After the agreed settlement period has passed and final payment is rendered - congratulations - you become the proud new owner.